The Green Ring: The Green Ring in Moscow Art Theatre

-The Green Ring was revived on stage in 1933 in Warsaw and Prague, as well as Paris, where the teenage actors of the Mchedelov-directed production were now cast as the adults, like Vera Grech, once a schoolgirl, now Elena Ivanovna, the troubled mother.
+The Green Ring was revived on stage in 1933 in Warsaw, Prague, and Paris.
+In the Mchedelov-directed production in Paris, several actors who had previously portrayed teenage characters took on adult roles, including Vera Grech, who had earlier played a schoolgirl and later portrayed Elena Ivanovna, the character's mother.

 Critical reception

 It was Viktor Burenin's vicious attack upon the Green Ring that buried the Alaxandrinka production in 1915.

 The play divided the critics the majority of whom left negative reviews, although later, in retrospect, it received a more sympathetic treatment.
 This had been predicted by Dmitry Merezhkovsky who, writing for the 1 March 1915 issue of Birzhevye Vedomosti (Stockbroker's News) suggested that "the opinions will be polarized due not to the generations' divide portrayed in the play, but rather the schism that exists in the public and among the so-called critics."

 Alexey Gvozdev criticized the author's "cold, strictly intellectual approach to life, which freezes the thought lifeless in abstract schemes," and "the false joys of optimistic hope for 'happy Renaissance'," – the drawbacks which in his opinion "stifled even the possibility of there being created in it some lively characters."
 A. Lyubimov in Nashi Dni called the play "faulty, dull and talentless," while A. Chebotaryova described it as "mawkish, preposterous and tendentious."

 Nikolai Asheshov in the March 1915 issue of Sovremenny Mir called The Green Ring "completely unripe play" while Viktor Burenin expressed his attitude towards the production by calling his Novoye Vremya review "The Triumph of Failure" (Торжество провала).

 Lyubov Gurevich (in Retch) while giving the author some credit for championing the notions of personal freedom and 'lenience’, as well as "having faith in the unity of the people," considered the play 'schematic' and 'tendentious'.
 This, in her opinion, prevented Meyerhold from "making the action look as real and simple as, apparently, the author might have wished to see it."
 The similar view was expressed by Elena Koltonovskaya who noted that the play, "written by a gifted and intelligent author," was still 'concocted', 'arty' and far removed from reality.